Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 Take the following steps:

 - check `python -V` displays version 3.8.3,
-- initialize bash shell to display environment: `conda init bash`.
+- initialize bash shell to display environment: `conda init bash`;
-  Close bash and re-open and check that environment is indicated `(base)`
+  close bash and re-open and check that environment is indicated `(base)`
 - create an environment: `conda create --name envForMbedPy3.7.1 python=3.7.1`
-  creates an environment with the given name based on python 3.7.1.
+  creates an environment with the given name based on python 3.7.1,
 - change into this environment: `conda activate envForMbedPy3.7.1` and check python -V is 3.7.1,
 - update pip through `pip install -U pip`
 - install via `pip install XXX` the packages:
-  `pytest-shutil`, ...
+  `pytest-shutil`, ...,

-- install `mbed` tool via `pip install mbed-cli` and check by `mbed --version` whether version is still
+- install `mbed` tool via `pip install mbed-cli`, and check by `mbed --version` whether version is still
 - `cd` into some `mbed-os` and upgrade via `pip install -r requirements.txt` Result is that this works for python versions